1.635 meters

 The 'Bear's Cabin'

-Just outside the historic center, in Tchampiàn-Damón (Upper Champlan), across from the Regional Road, stands the ancient building known as “lo Mìete dou Réi” (the King’s House), also known as ‘Baita dell’Orso’ (Bear’s Hut), decorated with noble coats of arms and a fresco depicting a struggle between a man and a bear in memory of the killing of a bear in the locality of Barrére.
-According to tradition, Matteo Brunod, known as ‘lo Réi’ (the King) for his Herculean strength, lived in the cabin.
+Just outside the historic centre, in Tchampiàn-Damón (Upper Champlan), beyond the regional road, stands the ancient building known as ‘lo Mìete dou Réi’ (the King’s House), also known as ‘Baita dell’Orso’ (the Bear’s Hut), decorated with coats of arms and a fresco depicting a struggle between a man and a bear, commemorating the killing of a bear in the locality of Barrére.
+According to tradition, Matteo Brunod, known as ‘lo Réi’ (the King) for his Herculean strength, is said to have lived in the hut.
 He became famous throughout the valley for killing a bear with his bare hands in 1782 and for displaying its paws as a trophy on the door of a nearby rascard.
-One of these paws has been nailed to the balcony of the historic Casa Challant in Antagnod for several years now, while the other has vanished without a trace.
+One of these has been nailed to the balcony of the historic Casa Challant in Antagnod for several years now, whilst the other has gone missing.